yquemener/pymumble/README.md

 - UDP media.
 Currently it works only in TCP tunneling mode (the standard fallback of Mumble when UDP is not working)
 - Server management (user creation and registration, ACLs, groups, bans, etc.)
 - Positioning is not managed, but it should be easy to add
-- Audio targets (whisper, etc.) is not managed in outgoing audio, and has very basic support in incoming
 - Probably a lot of other small features

 ## Architecture